How the modern state of Israel was created in 1948

 © History Skills

-As a result, civil conflict had broken out between Jewish and Arab communities in Palestine, and the declaration of the State of Israel was immediately met with military intervention by neighboring Arab states.
+As a result of the Arab rejection of the partition plan, civil conflict had broken out between Jewish and Arab communities in Palestine, and the declaration of the State of Israel was immediately met with military intervention by neighboring Arab states.

 The subsequent conflict, known as the 1948 Arab-Israeli War or the War of Independence, saw the fledgling State of Israel pitted against a coalition of Arab nations.